Richa-2319/urlshortner-infracloud-assesment/README.md

 simple in-memory url shortner assesment for infracloud

 - Prerequisite to run this project
-  - System should have preinstalled Java 17
+  - System should have preinstalled Java 17 if running jar

 - How to build this project
   - Run the command from root dir: `./gradlew clean build`